Your Name: Characters

-Demure, affectionate, straightforward, idealistic, and sometimes stubborn, she yearns for a metropolitan life in Tokyo and to avoid inevitable encounters with Toshiki.
-Mitsuha resents her liturgical role in Miyamizu Shrine, which notably includes the ancient tradition of creating kuchikamizake.
+Demure, affectionate, straightforward, idealistic, and sometimes stubborn, she yearns for a metropolitan life in Tokyo and to avoid inevitably encountering Toshiki.
+She resents her liturgical role, which notably includes the ancient tradition of creating kuchikamizake.
 Its production, which has one chew rice then expectorate it for fermentation, attracts much derision from both classmates and other residents.
-Her speech is notably marked with a lilting accent and a lighter form of the Mino dialect (Note: This dialect is nevertheless reasonably mutually intelligible with Standard Japanese.) (as with much of her fellow Itomori residents); when possessing Taki's body, he insists she speak hyōjungo (Standard Japanese).
+Notably, Mitsuha's speech is marked with a lilting accent and a lighter form of the Mino dialect (Note: This dialect is nevertheless reasonably mutually intelligible with Standard Japanese.) (as with much of her fellow Itomori residents); while possessing Taki's body, he insists that she speak hyōjungo (Standard Japanese).
 When Taki possesses her body, he attempts to learn her native tongue.

 Her birthday contradicts the film's setting that she is seventeen in the summer of her second year in high school; (Note: Taki and Mitsuha's cases are comparable with that of the protagonist of Suzume (2022): Suzume Iwato (岩戸 鈴芽; Iwato Suzume) is likewise seventeen and lives in a provincial town; she also attends high school.)
 Shinkai stated: "In their mind, they both kind of assumed that they were both born on December 1."

 Mitsuha would later cameo in Shinkai's next film Weathering with You as a jewelry saleswoman at a shop in LUMINE, a mall in Shinjuku.
 (Note: It was implied in the Weathering with You light novel (and subsequently confirmed by Makoto Shinkai) that Taki and Mitsuha married by 2024: that is to say, before the epilogue of Weathering with You.
 She would later present her kumihimo braid to Taki's grandmother Fumi upon their wedding.)